NEET PG Counselling 2026

 NEET PG Choice Filling Process Strategy — Where Seats Are Won and Lost

-NEET PG choice filling process this is the part that genuinely separates successful candidates from regretful ones.
+The NEET PG choice-filling process is the part that genuinely separates successful candidates from regretful ones.

 Order choices by genuine preference, not just rank probability.
 MCC’s algorithm allots the highest-preference seat you’re eligible for.
-List your dream specialty and institution first, even if it feels ambitious.
+List your dream speciality and institution first, even if it feels ambitious.

 Mix aspirational, realistic, and safe choices.
 A balanced choice list protects you from going unallotted while keeping upgrade possibilities open.

-Understand specialty cutoffs.
+Understand speciality cutoffs.
 Clinical branches like Radiology, Dermatology, and General Medicine close at much higher ranks than non-clinical branches like Anatomy, Physiology, and Community Medicine.

 Lock choices before the deadline.
 Unlocked choices may be auto-locked or excluded — don’t risk it.